aio-libs/aiozmq/docs/rpc.rst

 .. exception:: NotFoundError

-   Subclass of :exc:`Error` and :exc:`LookupError`, raised when a remote call name is not found at RPC server.
+   Subclass of both :exc:`Error` and :exc:`LookupError`, raised when a remote call name is not found at RPC server.

 .. exception:: ParameterError

-   Subclass of :exc:`Error`, raised by remote call when parameter substitution or remote method signature validation is failed.
+   Subclass of both :exc:`Error` and :exc:`ValueError`, raised by remote call when parameter substitution or :ref:`remote method signature validation <aiozmq-rpc-signature-validation>` is failed.

 .. _aiozmq-rpc-exception-translation: